intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Requests.md

-# Energy data
+# /energy Requests
 ---

 The `/energy` path returns a ‘cube’ of energy data for a specified number of periods starting at an epoch.

+It response contains aggregated data for the requested period, and for its child period.
+For example a request for a *week* period will produce a response with data aggregated for the *week* and for its child period: *day*.

-The response includes links to navigate from the reqested period to adjacent periods (next week, month etc.).
+The response will also include links to navigate from the reqested period to adjacent periods (next week, month etc.).

 - /energy/{`energy`}/period/{`period`}/{`epoch`}/{`duration`}?site={`site`}